senkulabs/lite-ssr/README.md

 # Lite SSR

-This repo is a report for SSR issue on Inertia + Svelte 5.
-The problem happens after user logged in.
+> This repo has been fullfil it's task.
+The issue has been solved: https://github.com/inertiajs/inertia/issues/2083.

 ## How to run?